conventional-changelog/commitlint/docs/reference/configuration.md

 :::

-More information can be found in the [Concepts – sharable config section](/concepts/shareable-config).
+More information can be found in the [Concepts – shareable config section](/concepts/shareable-config).

 ## Parser presets